osdldbt/dbt2/tools/README.rst

 Overview
 ========

-These scripts and container files are for build testing, and evaluating DBT-2 at a small warehouse scale factor.
+These scripts are for build testing, and evaluating DBT-2 at a small warehouse scale factor.
 While DBT-2 is compatible with multiple database systems, this initial set of scripts works only for the subset described here.
 Note that these scripts prefer Podman over Docker but you can specify the engine by setting the `ENGINE` environment variable to `podman` or `docker`, resp.

 * `appimage-build` - Build the DBT-2 lite AppImage.
 * `appimage-prepare` - Build a container image to be used for creating an